Kiryuumaru/NukeBuildHelpers/docs/PublishEntry.md

 This document provides an overview of the fluent API functionalities available for `PublishEntry` through the extension methods provided under the namespace `NukeBuildHelpers.Entry.Extensions`.

+All files created on `OutputDirectory` under all `BuildEntry` will propagate on all `PublishEntry` with the same app ID.

 ## Features

 - [AppId](#appid)